open/close all folders

 Religion and Mythology

-Some of the Malkavians from Vampire The Masquerade could get this way.
-They tended to be really scary at the same time if they're played well.
-Other just ended up as "fishmalks".
+- Some of the Malkavians from Vampire: The Masquerade can get this way.
+They tend to be really scary at the same time if they're played well.
+Others just end up as "fishmalks".

 "It is quite all right.
 I have received harsher criticism from my dearest friends and on one memorable occasion from my breakfast cereal."

 - Warhammer 40,000: Orks psykers, "Madboyz", live apart from the rest of Ork society, can be easily identified by the assortment of knick-knacks they carry around, and sometimes can be heard to mutter odd nonsense like "rolls" and "the metagame".
 Unpredictable even by Ork standards, Madboyz may do anything from stand around and pick their noses while under heavy fire, to foiling a night ambush with a sudden shouting contest, to tearing enemies limb from limb with their bare hands.

 - Rosencrantz from Rosencrantz and Guildenstern Are Dead is an excellent example, though he's also more canny than he lets on.
 Probably.
 (Guildenstern also has his moments.)